-This result can be seen as an improved spherical version of the one obtained on bounded real intervals by B. D. Kotlyar in \cite{kotlyar}.
+This result can be seen as a spherical version of the one obtained on bounded intervals by B. D. Kotlyar in \cite{kotljar}.
 Similar to its original real version, it applies to compact integral operators generated by kernels having all orders of Laplace-Beltrami derivatives rapidly increasing.
-But verifying that a kernel satisfies condition \ref{normbound} can be a quite difficult task.
-As so we replace \ref{normbound} by a positivity assumption on the kernel, an easier condition to be verified, though some kind of boundedness of the integral operators generated by derivatives must remain in order to ensure technical properties of the singular values.
+But verifying that a kernel satisfies condition \eqref{normbound} can be a quite difficult task.
+As so we replace \eqref{normbound} by a positivity assumption on the kernel, an easier condition to be verified, though some kind of boundedness of $\mathcal{K}_{0,r}$ must remain in order to ensure technical properties of the singular values.